What are the typical departure and arrival dates for Hosted Participants coming to the U.S?

-Our Travel Department closely monitors our AFS students traveling, whether they are arriving into or departing the US.
+Our Travel Department closely monitors our AFS students travelling, whether they are arriving into or departing the US.
 There will always be an AFS volunteer or staff member either on-site or on-call to help in case of a travel emergency.
-Participants who are traveling have also been given emergency contact numbers they can use in case they have any questions.
+Participants who are travelling have also been given emergency contact numbers they can use in case they have any questions.

 Who helps our participants at transit/connection airports?